The Complicated Issue of Child Custody

 Enter the Experts

-Parents should do all they can to come to an amicable agreement on as many issues as possible prior to enlisting assistance from the court.
+Parents should do all they can to come to an amicable agreement on as many issues as possible before enlisting assistance from the court.
 If a divorce is hotly contested, or a relationship is particularly volatile, however, the court may not feel it has enough objective information to make its custody decision based solely on the interviews of the parents.
 In this case, the Court may order a custody evaluation.

 During a custody evaluation (the cost of which is typically split between the parties), a group of professionals is appointed by the judge to gather additional material to aid the Judge in his or her decision process.